cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Evaluation

 Since the random model and neighbor model scope varied quite considerably, their results were not directly comparable.
-Despite this, some comparions could be made that show the random model was better at predicting values further from the reference epoch while the neighbor model was better at predicting values closer to the reference epoch.
+Despite this, some comparisons could be made that show the random model was better at predicting values further from the reference epoch while the neighbor model was better at predicting values closer to the reference epoch.
 This is no surprise since the former was not restricted to a 14-day window like the latter.

 The random pairing models, while showing signs of convergence, converged much less quickly than the neighbor pairing models.
 During this time, it was established that the training loss necessary to compete with the SGP4 propagation model needed to be on an order of `1e-8` or smaller.
 Both model types were changed so that separate models would be trained for each output feature.
 The random pairing model resulted in significant gains on reducing the loss but not at the level of the neighbor models.
 For more details on the evaluation of the random pairing model's loss, see [Appendix E. Random Model Loss Evaluation](#e-random-model-loss-evaluation).

-Because certain outputs were not expected to change very much, for example the `INCLINATION` and `ECCENTRICITY`, a dummy output was created by using the reference TLE features as the output features.
+Because certain outputs were not expected to change very much, for example, the `INCLINATION` and `ECCENTRICITY`, a dummy output was created by using the reference TLE features as the output features.
 Comparing the MSE of the dummy to the models shows that the dummy is still performing better than both the random and neighbor pairing model.
 [Appendix J. Mean-Square Error by Epoch Difference](#j-mean-square-error-by-epoch-difference) shows more detail on this dummy comparison for both model types.

 To further compare the two model types, each model created predicted TLE values for each reference TLE and target epoch from their test set.
 The predicted values were then propagated to their target epoch using the SGP4 algorithm to get their `x`, `y`, `z` coordinates, thus creating *predicted satellite positions*.
 These predicted coordinates were compared to the propagated result of using the reference TLE and target epoch in the SGP4 algorithm--the standard method for propagating to a target epoch when a TLE for the target epoch is unknown, thus creating *propagated satellite positions*.
 The *ground truth satellite positions* were determined by propagating the ground truth TLE data to their epoch (i.e. target TLE and epoch).
 The results show for both model types that the SGP4 algorithm is superior at achieving accurate predictions when the reference and target epoch difference is within 14 days.
-At around +/- 250 days, the random pairing model starts to out perform the SGP4.
+At around +/- 250 days, the random pairing model starts to outperform the SGP4.
 However, the error is still too great to be considered useful.
 This and neighbor pair differences can be seen in more detail in [Appendix K. Satellite Position Difference Comparison](#k-satellite-position-difference-comparison).

 [Back to Top](#table-of-contents)